Eyewitness News Digital 6 p.m. Update

-Will we see a repeat of Saturday's fall-like weather on Sunday?
+Will Sunday be the better half of the weekend?
 Check out the latest AccuWeather Forecast.

 ----------